sujal7/sujal7/README.md

 ## :boy: About Me:
 - 👋 Hi, I’m Sujal Duwa.
-- 💻 I’m currently a Full Stack Software Engineer (React JS, Express JS, Nest JS, MySQL).
+- 💻 I’m currently a Full Stack Senior Software Engineer (React JS, Express JS, Nest JS, MySQL).

   I am a full-stack software engineer with experience in frontend development using React JS, and a strong background in backend development using Node JS, Express JS,   and Nest JS.
 I also have expertise in database design and implementation using MySQL.